kulshekhar/ts-jest/docs/index.md

 ## Versioning

-We **DOT NOT** use [SemVer](http://semver.org/) for versioning.
-Tho you can think about SemVer when reading our version, except our major number follow the one of Jest.
+We **DO NOT** use [SemVer](http://semver.org/) for versioning.
+Our Major version follows Jest, which means that our **minor changes can be breaking.**
+Please make sure to pin your version of ts-jest to a specific version if this is a problem.
 For the versions available, see the [tags on this repository](https://github.com/kulshekhar/ts-jest/tags).

 ## Authors/maintainers